larisa-msoto/micm_IntroToR/README.md

 ### 1. R basics

-**Learning objectives:**

-- Familiarize with the language and the logic behind it
-- Create a project in R studio
-- Configure the working directory
-- Create your first R script
-- Get fluent in R using the console
-- Compute arithmetic operations
-- Use logical operators on variables
-- Learn how to ask for help
-- Get comfortable installing packages
+In the first module of the workshop, the goals are to (1) familiarize with the language and the logic behind it; (2) Get started with R studio and create your first project; (3) Configure the working directory with a common standard structure; (4) Create your first `.R` file to write down the live code; (5) Compute arithmetic operations; (6) Use logical operators; (7) Get fluent in R's console; (8) Learn how to ask for help within R ; and (9) get comfortabble with installing packages.

 **Module content:**